Healthcare Cost and Utilization Project (HCUP)

 About the Healthcare Cost and Utilization Project (HCUP)

-HCUP is a Federal-State-Industry partnership established to develop and maintain a family of longitudinal healthcare databases, related software tools, products, and technical support services.
-The HCUP databases integrate state-level data collected by HCUP Partners into a national resource of hospital inpatient, emergency department, and ambulatory surgery and services, and emergency department data.
-HCUP integrates data collected by state data organizations, hospital associations, and private data organizations to create a national healthcare information resource of hospital inpatient, emergency department, and ambulatory surgery and services data.
+HCUP is a Federal-State-Industry partnership, sponsored by AHRQ and established to develop and maintain a family of longitudinal healthcare databases, related software tools, products, and technical support services.
+The HCUP databases integrate state-level data collected by HCUP Partners into a national resource of hospital inpatient, emergency department, and ambulatory surgery and services data.
+HCUP also produces a number of clinical classification research tools to assist with the use of ICD-coded administrative data.

-HCUP is a unique data source that provides record-level data (approximately 35 million records annually) in a range of settings.
-The information provided in HCUP data includes patient demographics, diagnoses and procedures, how the patient was admitted and discharged, expected payer, and hospital charges.and resource utilization.
+HCUP is a unique data source that provides record-level billing data (approximately 35 million inpatient records and 125 million emergency department visits annually).
+The information provided in HCUP data includes patient demographics, ICD-coded diagnoses and procedures, where the patient was admitted from and discharged to, expected payer, hospital charges which can be converted to costs, and resource utilization.

-HCUP databases are used to support health services research and policy analyses on issues such as costs, utilization and access to care, quality of care, medical practice patterns, medical treatment effectiveness, and patient outcomes at the national, state, and local market levels.
-HCUP databases facilitate cutting-edge research on a broad range of health policy and health services issues, including cost and quality of health services, medical practice patterns, and patient outcomes at the national, state, and local market levels.
+HCUP databases are used to support health services research and policy analyses on issues such as utilization and access to care, costs, quality of care, medical practice patterns, and patient outcomes at the national, state, and local market levels.
 The primary focus of HCUP has been to provide the nation with high quality data and information to make evidence-based decisions to improve healthcare quality, access, coverage, and cost.

 Solution